Go Back Email Link

 • In a small bowl combine the flour, baking powder, salt and spices and whisk to combine.

-• Spoon the flour mixture over the egg batter and gently fold the flour into the batter with a rubber spatula to combine.
+• Spoon ½ the flour mixture over the egg batter and gently fold the flour into the batter with a rubber spatula to combine, then add the remaining flour and fold in again.

-• Set the oven temperature to 375 °F and generously grease and flour the Madeleine pan.
+• Set the oven temperature to 350 °F and generously butter and flour the Madeleine pan.
 Butter is my preferred choice.
-Some pans are non-stick so you may not have to flour the pan, but I would still grease it.
+Some pans are non-stick so you may not have to flour the pan, but I would still butter it.

-• Bake for 8-10 minutes until they are golden brown the bump appears on top.
+• Bake for 10-12 minutes until they are golden brown and the bump appears on top.
 Watch carefully so they don't over-brown.

 • Let cool for 5 minutes then remove from the pan.
 See notes.